NahidNazmun/NVIDIA/README.md

 # Aims of this project
 1.Human computer interaction

-2.Make it easier for robot to understand human more
+2.Make it easier for robot to understand human

-3.Computational cost
+3.Computational cost reduction

 4.Complexity reduction